MachMwangi/Demmo-repo/Readme.md

-this is nnot a drill!
+this is not a drill!
+# run if you can